Frequently Asked Questions

 Call ducklings are priced based on color.

-Gray, Blue Fawn, Black, Blue, Confetti*: $25
+Black, Blue, Confetti*: $25

 *Confetti is just our way of saying “a fun color that doesn’t quite match any one color descriptor.”
 Often times these ducklings grow up to be some version of bibbed/pied with interesting markings.